ajwills72/critical-thinking/docs/fox-hunting.md

 ### Fox hunting example

-The students discussed a claim about fox hunting: "It is wrong to cause unnecessary suffering to an animal.
+You discussed a claim about fox hunting: "It is wrong to cause unnecessary suffering to an animal.
 Fox hunting causes unnecessary suffering to the fox.
 It is therefore wrong to hunt foxes.".
 Here's one analysis of that argument: